fdgbt/42_get_next_line/README.md

 # 42_get_next_line
 Function to read each line of a file.
-Can be added to static library.
+Can be added to a static library.

 ## Man
 Take a File Descriptor (const int) then a pointer to string (char **) as arguments.